Structured Authority

 The reality today is that the majority of user searches don’t produce a click — let alone traffic.

+AI answers most questions directly and immediately.
 This is even true on a Google results page.

 What is often the first information presented to the searcher?